LuciaHC/Grade_Prediction_Models/README.md

 ---

-## 📊 Results and Conclusions
+## 📊 <span id="results-and-conclusions">Results and Conclusions</span>

-All of the results and the conclusions of this proyect (in spanish) can be consulted in the document *Informe.pdf*
+All of the results and the conclusions of this proyect (in Spanish) can be consulted in the document *Informe.pdf*

----
-## 📜 References